Vibe coding will drive the next wave of innovation. Just don't look under the covers

 As these tools evolve, we can expect to see an unprecedented wave of experimentation.
 Innovators who were once stifled because they didn’t have access to specialist technical expertise can now explore, test and prove ideas on their own terms.

 Indeed, work that previously took a team of highly skilled people weeks or months can now be done in a matter of minutes or hours by a non-technical person.
-With AI, software development has been reduced to a few prompts, made accessible to everyone, to the point that it feels like we’re almost ready to cut out the middleman.
+It would seem that software development has been reduced to nothing more than a few prompts - something that anyone can now do without the need for the middleman.

-However, this early-stage productivity is a performative illusion.
-Peek under the emperor’s new clothes and you will find that your software is a long way from being production-grade - there are no tests, no architecture, no automation, no security, no monitoring, no maintainability… You have traded speed for quality and in doing so, you have traded short-term gain for significant long-term pain.
+However, peek under the covers and you will find that your software is a long way from being production ready - there is no architecture, no automation, no security, no monitoring, no maintainability and no tests.
+That initial wow moment and sense of productivity is largely a performative illusion.

-With vibe coding, a half-working prototype might make you feel that you're 80% done, but the fact is, you are only at the beginning of the beginning of your product journey.
-Do not underestimate the effort required to close this gap.
-It is considerable.
+With vibe coding, a half-working prototype might make you feel you're 80% done, but you are only at the beginning of your product journey.
+The effort to close the gap - to create secure, robust, production-grade software - is still considerable.

 Discovery, as vital as ever

-Still, prototypes serve a hugely valuable purpose.
+Prototypes serve a hugely valuable purpose in software development.
 They build momentum.
 They galvanise support.
 They help decision-makers rally behind a vision faster than a slide deck ever could.

-But they do not replace the rigorous processes and disciplines required to bring a product to life, such as:
+But whilst AI tools might have significantly reduced the cost of early stage validation, it is important to stress, they are not a replacement for the rigorous processes and disciplines required to bring a product to life.

 The takeaway